Your Holiday Gift Guide for Food Lovers & Home Cooks

 Salt Fat Acid Heat by Samin Nosrat

-Salt Fat Acid Heat by Samin Nosrat - $23 USD
+Salt Fat Acid Heat by Samin Nosrat - $40 USD

 🎁 Shop Local: We’ve linked to these books on Amazon, but if you have a local bookstore check them out!

-If your home cook just so happens to also love cocktails, check out Cocktail Emporium — they have everything from bitters to syrups to glassware to gift sets.
-If they like wine and you know what kind they like (e.g. Chardonnay, Pinot Gris, etc), buy them a bottle of the type they enjoy.
-Chances are they’ll enjoy it, unless they’re a huge wine snob.
+If your home cook in your life just so happens to also love cocktails, check out Cocktail Emporium — they have everything from bitters to syrups to glassware to gift sets.

 🎁 Shop Local: Where we live we’re blessed with Sherbrooke Liquor — it has a ton of products that you won’t find at your average chain liquor store.
 If there is something like that where you live, check them out!
 Another way to support local is to shop directly from the smaller wineries in your country.
 Since we’re in Western Canada, we try to support the wineries in the Okanagan as much as we can.

-For the Eco-Friendly Home Cook
+Gifts for the Eco-Conscious Home Cook 🌱

 There are a lot of different ways you can reduce waste in the kitchen.
 Here are some of our favorite gifts for the eco-friendly cook in your life:

 Slow cooking is a great way to make a large quantity of food that requires minimal effort.
-If the cook in your life is into meal prep and uses a slow cooker, you might want to consider upgrading them to an Instant Pot.
+If the cook in your life is into meal prep and uses a slow cooker, consider upgrading them to an Instant Pot.
 It has all the same features as a crock pot, but is also a pressure cooker!
 The possibilities are endless with an Instant Pot — it can boil eggs, make yogurt, cook rice, roast chicken, and so much more.

 We love to make homemade broth in our Instant Pot.
 It takes way less time!

-Instant Pot Duo 6-Quart Pressure Cooker - $89.95 USD
+Instant Pot Duo 3-Quart Pressure Cooker - $109 USD

-AeroGarden Harvest Elite Slim - $149.99 CAD
+AeroGarden Harvest Elite - $119 USD

 Tumbler knife sharpener

-Tumbler Diamond Rolling Knife Set - $179 USD
+Tumbler Diamond Rolling Knife Set - $129 USD

-Cutting Board
+Upgrade Their Warped Plastic Cutting Board

 A good cutting board is worth its weight in gold.
 Boos Boards are more or less the industry standard.
 They also happen to be a bit pricey, however, when treated with care (and periodically oiled) a good quality board will last for years.
+Gift one with the care set (oil and board cream) so they can keep their board in tip-top shape.

 Boos Block Cutting Board

-Boos Block Cutting Board - $74.95–$110.95 USD
+Boos Block Cutting Board - $60-200 USD (depends on the size and style)

-Does the home cook you’re buying for freeze a lot of meat and veggies?
-If they’re using crappy ziploc bags and don't eat it fast enough, they likely freezer burn a lot of their food.
 A vacuum sealer solves this problem by allowing you to properly pack and store food so that it retains its quality for much longer.
-It’s something that a lot of home cooks want — they just tend to buy the shinier items first (e.g. knife they really want).
-We personally use this FoodSaver vacuum sealer at home.
-(It’s also great for sous vide!)
+It’s something that a lot of home cooks want — they just tend to buy the shinier items first (like the knife they really want).

 vacuum sealer

-FoodSaver Vacuum Sealer - $145 USD
+FoodSaver Vacuum Sealer - $146 USD

 Not all aprons are made equal.
 There’s a very fine line between fun and joke-y and super tacky.
 For example, don’t ever give someone this abomination as a gift: